microsoft/pxt-ev3/docs/tutorials/reflected-light-measure.md

 # Reflected light measure

-This example uses a color sensor to measure the reflected light on the dark and light surface and set the light/dark thresholds.
+This example uses a color sensor to measure the reflected light from a dark and light surface and sets the light/dark thresholds.

 ```blocks
 sensors.color3.onLightDetected(LightIntensityMode.Reflected, Light.Dark, function () {